What Are Dental Crowns?

-At our practice, cosmetic dentist Colin Morton, DDS is highly experienced in custom-designing and placing porcelain dental crowns with exceptional results.
+At our practice, Colin Morton, DDS is highly experienced in custom-designing and placing porcelain dental crowns with exceptional results.
 To learn more about dental crowns, we encourage you to browse the information provided below.
 If you have any questions, or if you would like to meet with Dr. Morton to find out if dental crowns would be right for you, please call or contact our office online today to set up an appointment.

 Dental Crowns vs. Veneers

 Dental crowns are most commonly used to repair badly decayed or damaged teeth, whereas porcelain veneers are typically utilized to conceal aesthetic imperfections on teeth.
 Both of these procedures can provide cosmetic and restorative benefits, but each has its unique advantages.
 Porcelain veneers are thin shells affixed to the front of teeth that have stains, chips, gaps, cracks, and/or a worn-down or misaligned appearance.
 Porcelain crowns are designed to cover the entire tooth, protect it from further structural damage, and enhance its function and appearance.
 During a consultation, Dr. Morton can determine which procedure will most effectively address your particular needs and concerns.

 Porcelain dental crowns are designed to provide strength and beauty to a weakened tooth.
 This treatment option can be recommended for the following reasons: